ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/hardware/cpu-bottleneck.md

 # CPU bottleneck

-High CPU usage can result in slow query processing and increased response times.
-When CPU resources are limited, the database may struggle to handle complex queries or large transaction loads.
+High CPU usage can lead to slow query processing and increased response times.
+When CPU resources are constrained, the database may have difficulty handling complex queries or large transaction volumes.

 ## Diagnostics